George Beatson: Biography

 Meanwhile, he continued his involvement with the Volunteer Army, taking charge of the Glasgow Companies of the Volunteer Medical Corps in 1890.
 In 1908, he was appointed Principal Medical Officer to the Lowland Division of the Scottish Territorial Forces.
 He rose to the rank of lieutenant colonel, and was honorary colonel of the Army Medical Corps (Volunteer).
 Beatson was also involved with the St. Andrew's Ambulance Association, and he helped to establish the Scottish Red Cross.
 Beatson's professorship ended in 1913 when he was succeeded by Prof George Henry Edington, who also continued many of Beatson's secondary roles.

 Beatson received many honours and decorations.
+In 1882 he was elected a member of the Harveian Society of Edinburgh and served as president in 1913.
 He was made a Companion of the Bath (CB) in 1902, and a Knight Commander of the Bath (KCB) in 1907.
 His work for the Red Cross was recognized by a KBE and the British War Medal.
 Raymond Poincaré, president of the French Republic, when in Glasgow in 1919 decorated him with the Officer's Cross of the Legion of Honour.
 He also received the decoration of Officer of the Crown of Belgium, and served as a Deputy Lieutenant of the County of the City of Glasgow.
 Beatson was a member of the Royal Scottish Automobile Club, although he used to arrive at meetings by horse and carriage.
 He died unmarried at the age of 84.

 In 1948, the Glasgow Cancer Hospital was renamed the Royal Beatson Memorial Hospital in his honour.
 The institution is now known as the Beatson West of Scotland Cancer Centre.
 In 1967, the research department of the hospital became the Beatson Institute for Cancer Research (renamed the Cancer Research UK Beatson Institute in 2013).
 The institute is funded by Cancer Research UK and is based in Bearsden.